 Reports to: School Director and/or Community Programs Director

-We are looking for dedicated teachers specializing in various genres.
-Ideal genres include, but are not limited to: hip-hop, styles of the African Diaspora, jazz, tap, creative dance, ballet, modern, Parent and Toddler Movement classes, and Adaptive Dance.
-We are also open to other dance styles being taught, given community demand.
-To better reflect the community we serve, we strive to recruit teachers from a multitude of backgrounds and experiences.
+To better reflect the community we serve, we strive for diversity in our teaching staff.
 We encourage artists of every race, color, creed, religion, national or ethnic origin, sex, sexual orientation, gender identity or expression, age, disability, or veteran status to apply.

 Monday-Friday: Class times meet between 3:45-6:45pm (Academic Year)

 Saturday: Class times meet between 9:00am-12:00pm (Academic Year)

 Dance Camps: Camps meet Monday-Friday for 4.5 hours (summer; mid-winter break)